5 Steps To Age New Wood To Look Like Old Barn Wood

 Note: I always apply a thin coat to start and the second coat of sealer in about three days.
 Trying to build up the sealer too quickly will result in bubbles and possible peeling of the sealer.

-The DIY Kitchen Island is one of our favorite DIY Projects ever and all the details are in this post!
-Link to Bar Stools here.
+The DIY Kitchen Island is one of our favorite DIY Projects ever, and all the details are in this post!
+Here is a link to Bar Stools.

 We love the results of this project and have used the technique for several other projects, such as our open shelving, stair steps, and front doors.

 If you have any questions, please feel free to ask!
-If you are looking for more DIY projects, you may enjoy How to build a Faux Apothecary Cabinet.
+If you want more DIY projects, you may enjoy How to build a Faux Apothecary Cabinet.

 PIN IT TO REMEMBER IT